rocky-linux/documentation/docs/guides/installation.md

 !!!
 Note

-    If you do not wish to continue after clicking the Begin Installation button, you can still safely back out of the installation without any loss of data.
-To quit the installer, simply reset your system either by clicking the Quit button, pressing ctrl-alt-del on the keyboard, or pushing the reset or power switch.
+    If you do not wish to continue after clicking the Begin Installation button, you can still safely exit the installation without losing data.
+To quit the installer, simply reset your system by clicking the Quit button, pressing ctrl-alt-del on the keyboard, or pushing the reset or power switch.

 ### Complete the Installation

-After the installation program has run its course, you see a final installation progress screen with a complete message.
+After the installation program has completed its work, you will see a final installation progress screen with a complete message.

 Finally, complete the entire procedure by clicking the ++"Reboot System"++ button.
 The system restarts.